Understanding SIDS: Risk Reduction and Safe Sleep Practices for Newborns

 Maternal Risk Factors

-Even before birth, moms can also unwittingly increase their baby's SIDS risk.
-Maternal risk factors include if mom
+Even before birth, parents-to-be can also unwittingly contribute to their baby’s SIDS risk.
+Maternal risk factors include if a pregnant person:

 is younger than 20